rogermparent/Tubes/README.md

 Heya!
 This is a passion project created in hopes to combat the issue of over-centralization and deplatforming on the internet.

+## Warning

+**Tubes cannot be statically built at the moment**

+This is because WebTorrent depends on the mime package which [currently isn't packable by Webpack](https://github.com/google/google-auth-library-nodejs/pull/371), which is an integral part of Gatsby.

+You can, however, run it just fine in development mode.
+This issue seems to be close to resolution as well, so hopefully it will be resolved by release time.

 ## Basics

 This project is built with "off-the-shelf" open-source software- namely